MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-String.md

 PS C:\> Select-String -Path "$pshome\en-US\*.txt" -Pattern "@"
 ```

-This command searches the Windows PowerShell conceptual Help files (about_*.txt) for information about the use of the at sign (@).
+This command searches the PowerShell conceptual Help files (about_*.txt) for information about the use of the at sign (@).

-To indicate the path, this command uses the value of the $pshome automatic variable, which stores the path to the Windows PowerShell installation directory.
+To indicate the path, this command uses the value of the $pshome automatic variable, which stores the path to the PowerShell installation directory.
-In this example, the command searches the en-US subdirectory, which contains the English (US) language Help files for Windows PowerShell.
+In this example, the command searches the en-US subdirectory, which contains the English (US) language Help files for PowerShell.

 ### Example 4: Use Select-String in a function